amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 * **awslogs-group** - enter the name of the CloudWatch log group that CloudFormation created, e.g. `[EnvironmentName]-LogGroup`

 *IMPORTANT: Replace `[EnvironmentName]` above with the EnvironmentName you specified when you created the CloudFormation stack.
-For example, if your EnvironmentName was "interstella", the log group would be "interstella-LogGroup".*
+For example, if your EnvironmentName was "interstella", the log group would be "interstella-LogGroup".
+The CloudWatch Logs group is one of the outputs returned from running the interstella CloudFormation stack, so you can always go there to dig up the value.*

 * **awslogs-region** - enter the AWS region of the log group (i.e.: the current region you're working in); the expected value is the region code.
 <details>